ADevNamedDeLL/2DSnakeGame_love2d/README.md

 # 2DSnakeGame_love2d
 A Basic 2D Snake Game made with Love2D (Lua)

+Note: your file structure should look like this: music\music.mp3 main.lua

 # How to Package Your Game with Love2D

 Follow these steps to create a standalone executable for your Love2D game: